kobeeio/docs-integrations-zos/readme.md

 **Documents in this repository**

-* zos-phases-catalog 2.1
+* integration-zos-phases-catalog 2.1
-* krc-installation-guide 2.2
+* integration-krc-installation-guide 2.2
-* krc-user-guide 2.2
+* integration-krc-user-guide 2.2

 # Important on new versions